 Category B Inspections

-In addtion to the Category A “quicklist” checklist, each quarter a different topic-specific, “Category B” inspection is performed.
+In addition to the Category A “quicklist” checklist, during each inspection period, a different topic-specific, “Category B” inspection is performed.
 The topics covered each quarter are:

 Chemical Safety BU Quarterly Inspection Check List – Chemical Safety